Second Trimester Meditation for Comfortable Pregnancy Mindfulness

 | Propped recline | Guided meditation, gentle visualization | Elevate the upper body with pillows or a wedge | You feel dizzy, compressed, breathless, or uneasy |

-Feet on carpet can be enough grounding.
+A steady surface beneath you can be enough grounding; notice the contact, the coffee aroma nearby, or even tingling fingers without turning it into a problem.
 If you are also dealing with nighttime restlessness, pregnancy sleep meditation offers more wind-down options.

 Image caption suggestion: Pregnant person meditating side-lying with pillows and relaxed shoulders during second trimester meditation.